tomvansteijn/idfpy/README.rst

 IDF arrays can also be shifted, resampled or reprojected using `Rasterio <https://github.com/mapbox/rasterio>`_:
 ::
+    import idfpy

+    from matplotlib import pyplot as plt
+    from rasterio import Affine
+    from rasterio.crs import CRS
+    from rasterio.warp import reproject, Resampling
+    import numpy as np

     with idfpy.open('bxk1-d-ck.idf') as src:
         a = src.read(masked=True)
         nr, nc = src.header['nrow'], src.header['ncol']